We’re all familiar with the standard “best practices” of CRO. Always use social proof, always reduce form fields, never use image sliders, etc.

 Since the best of the best are still standing by this practice, let’s look at how it’s most commonly used.

 There are six types of social proof that you’ll see, well, pretty much everywhere.
 Choose one type to use in your baseline variant.
-You’ll want to choose the type you use based on your specific industry, demographic and goal.
+You’ll want to choose the type you use based on your specific industry and goal.

-2. Testimonials – Simple, short-form recommendations from happy current customers.
+Simple, short-form recommendations from happy current customers.
 These are fairly universally applicable.
-They can be as effective on landing pages for a free eBook as they can be on landing pages for a $49 / mo SaaS package.
+They can be as effective on a landing page for a free eBook as they can be on a landing page for a $49 / month SaaS package.

 Picture, name, company, role!
 Don’t forget to legitimize your testimonials.
 Give them credibility before you use them to give your product or service credibility.